JxTorres003/AdvDiversity/README.md

 - Middle Tier: Created models and controllers, connected MVC and proper functionally.
 - Back End: Created tables and store prodecures for the jobfair data.

+I entered the project during its developement phase in the SDLC and due to its massive contibutions from other engineers I can only provide my portion of development.